Skip to main content

 What Is an Associate Degree?

-Some of the most common types of associate degrees include an Associate of Applied Science (A.A.S.), an Associate of Science (A.S.), and an Associate of Arts (A.A.).
-An Associate of Applied Science degree is designed specifically to allow students to enter the workforce more quickly.
+Some of the most common types of associate degrees include an Associate of Applied Science, an Associate of Science, and an Associate of Arts.
+An Associate of Applied Science degree is designed to allow students to enter the workforce more quickly than bachelor's degree earners.
+This program usually requires fewer general education courses than other degree options.
+You can pursue an Associate of Applied Science degree in an abundance of programs, such as:

-When students earn an A.S. or an A.A. degree, they are prepared for and able to find positions immediately, but the additional courses also give graduates the option and ability to pursue a bachelor's degree in the future.
+An Associate of Science or an Associate of Applied Science degree can prepare you for a career after graduation while also giving you the option to pursue a bachelor's degree in the future.
 The fact that graduates can use an associate degree as a building block that allows them to enter the workforce with the potential for future development in their role is one of the major advantages of this academic path.
-There are a number of associate programs available to choose from, including:
+There are many associate programs available to choose from, including:

 • Cardiovascular sonography